Bounckery/Midnight-Cabin/README.md

-Midnight-Forest-Until-Dawn AO3 Skin
+# Midnight Cabin
+Until Dawn Themed Ao3 Skin

+Ao3 Grayscale icons were made by zerafanficss on Tumblr [ https://www.tumblr.com/zerafinacss/761628415605473280/replace-the-ao3-icons ].
+Ao3 logo in header was designed by me
+Other elements were found on Pinterest / Until Dawn.

 MOBILE/PHONE VERSION IS NOT INCLUDED!
      -> Best viewed on desktop/wide screen [you may use it on your phone but the images wont load in correctly, it'll just look like one solid colour]

-Skin is made by @Bounckery on Tumblr
-AO3 icons made by @Zerafinacss on Tumblr/AO3

-Ao3 Logo in header was made by me
-Other elements are from Until Dawn/Pinterest :)
+CSS is formatted very messily.
+Minor issues may occur; feel free to message me on my Tumblr or any other one of my socials for it to be fixed! [ @bounckery ]

+HOW TO USE:
+Go to AO3 > Account > Dashboard > Skins
+Click on “Create site skin”.
+Set as site skin
+Copy the CSS code in GitHub or docs and paste it into the CSS text box.
+Click ‘Submit’.